Right now, I’m paying “rent” to my roomie via DIY projects. It’s a pretty sweet deal if you ask me. (More on that here)

 My mom recently painted her front door a bright and cheery yellow.
 We are both obsessed with it, and it really transformed the entire front of her house.
 It’s happy, welcoming, and friendly…just like my mom!
-(She also made that burlap bubble wreath using Bridget’s tutorial.
-It’s safe to say that she may be our only reader that actually recreates a majority of the projects we put on the blog.
-Way to go Janimal!)
+(She also made that burlap bubble wreath using Bridget’s tutorial.)

 Anyways, my mom had some leftover yellow paint from her door project and I figured I might as well put it to good use.
 When I spotted her mailbox…I instantly knew that the yellow paint would go towards giving that bad boy a makeover.

 Her mailbox wasn’t too horrible.
 It just didn’t really have much personality.
 Also, it was rusting and the painted wood was a chippy mess.
 Time for me to step in and bring this bad boy back to life!